 New York Labor History Association

-THE SECOND ANNUAL DEBRA E. BERNHARDT LABOR JOURNALISM AWARD
+THIRD ANNUAL DEBRA E. BERNHARDT LABOR JOURNALISM AWARD

 Tamiment Library / Robert F. Wagner Labor Archives

 This NYLHA award is co-sponsored by LaborArts / Metro New York Labor Communications Council / the NYC Central Labor Council, AFL-CIO / and the Robert F. Wagner Labor Archives at NYU’s Tamiment Library.

 10th Floor, 70 Washington Square South, Bobst Library, NYU

 with guest names & title of event

 March & Rally to Support Spectrum Strikers

 Spectrum workers have been on strike for six months.
 On Monday, September 18 they’ll be marching from Cadman Plaza in Brooklyn across the Brooklyn Bridge to a rally in Manhattan at Foley Square.